DOMjudge/DOMjura/README.md

 ./DOMjura
 ```

-Note that the last line may be different on Mac OS X and Windows
+Note that the last line may be different on Mac OS X and Windows.

+## Todo

+In the future, DOMjura will support a mode in which one can use it during the contest as a live scorebaord.
+This is still in the works and is thus disabled in the UI.

 ## Screenshots

+Note that these screenshots are now outdated, but the general idea still is the same

 __The main window__